FAI-Solutions/Continue-NIM-Proxy/README.md

 [MIT](LICENSE)

-## Keywords
+## Summary

-step-3.7-flash empty response, NIM reasoning model silent failure, Continue VSCode no reply, continue.dev blank response NIM, nvidia nim continue vscode not working, stepfun-ai step-3.7-flash not working Continue, stepfun step-3.7-flash no reply vscode,
-NVIDIA NIM streaming usage field Continue bug, min_p speculative decoding HTTP 400 NIM
+This repository contains a practical workaround for *step-3.7-flash empty response*, *Continue VSCode no reply*, *stepfun-ai step-3.7-flash not working Continue*, *min_p speculative decoding HTTP 400 NIM* and related NIM / Continue integration issues.
+The "solution" `nim_proxy.py` acts as a proxy between NIM and Continue, rewriting the Step 3.7 Flash stream into a Continue-compatible format so the model works again in VSCode / VSCodium.
+Keep the proxy running while using Step 3.7 Flash; it can remain active alongside other models.